Chia-Network/chia-docs/docs/guides/cat/cr-cat-tutorial.md

 When minting CR-CATs, you have two options for applying restrictions:
 * `-r`/`--proofs-checker` -- Use this option to supply a custom program for checking proofs (not yet supported in the reference wallet).
-* `-v`/`--cr-flag` -- Use this option to specify which flag(s) a VC must have in their proof in order to approve a transaction from this CR-CAT.
+* `-v`/`--cr-flag` -- Use this option to specify which proof(s) a VC must have in order to approve a transaction from this CR-CAT.

 For this example, we will use the `-v` option.